griphiam/markphilpot_com/content/2018/anime_fall_first.md

 *Damn!*

 That's one way to do an idol show.

+Given the *epic* rap battle in episode 2, it looks like we are going to get a different musical genre each week, and while I definitely would have taken 12 episodes of metal, the rap in episode 2 was so much fun.

+Taking my bet for comedy of the season.